SilverC0de/hng-chiaNFT-CHIP-0007hash/README.md

 #

-What the system does
+What this software does...
-1. Accept a csv file by uploading to http://localhost:8880/upload using the *file* key
+1. Accept a CSV file by either uploading or using the CLI
-2. Runs through the CSV file and gets each row
+2. Runs through the CSV file creates a CHIP-0007 JSON data from the available information on the CSV file
-3. Converts each row to a Chia CHIP-0007 JSON format
+3. Creates a `sha256` hash of each CHIP-0007 JSON data
-4. Convert the JSON data to sha256 and append it to CSV file
+4. Saves the sha256 hash as a new column on an output CSV file
-5. Creates a download link for the new CSV file as `nftx.output.csv` or `nft.output.csv` depending on weather you used cli or run it as a local server
+5. Your new `csv` file and your CHIP-0007 `json` file has now been created

 #